rudolphreti/autobewerbung/README.md

 ![screenshot](assets/images/screen2.png)

-## Disclaimer
+## TODO

-NOTICE!
-This project is a prototype and will not be further developed using Python.
-It is intended to exist temporarily until it is replaced by a .NET-based application.
+* migration to .NET (what exact framework is not yet determined, it will probably be MAUI).

 ## License